Mobile launcher platform: Space Launch System

 Between 2009 and 2010, a mobile launcher platform called the Mobile Launcher-1 (ML-1) was constructed as part of the Constellation program.
 Since the cancellation of the program in 2010, ML-1 was converted for the Space Launch System Block 1, with various phases of construction between 2013 and 2018.
 The total cost of the ML-1 is estimated to be $1 billion.

 The biggest modification to the ML-1 was on the platform's base, where engineers increased the size of a 22 ft2 exhaust duct to a rectangle stretching 60 by 30 ft and strengthened the surrounding structure.
 SLS weighs more than twice as much as the planned Ares I rocket.
 The Ares I rocket would have featured a single solid-fueled first stage, while the SLS includes two large solid rocket boosters and a powerful core with four RS-25 engines.
 The base of the ML-1 is 25 ft high, 158 ft long, and 133 ft wide.
 The ML-1 also features a 355 ft Launch Umbilical Tower (LUT) with several arms that permit servicing of the SLS on the launch pad, and swing away from it at launch.

 In June 2019, NASA awarded a contract for the design and construction of the Mobile Launcher-2 (ML-2) for SLS Block 1B.
 Construction of the ML-2 began in July 2020, with the planned completion in 2023.
-The total cost of the ML-2 is estimated to be $450 million.
+The total cost of the ML-2 was originally estimated to be $450 million, however cost overruns have seen this increase to a projected $1.8 to $2.7 billion, and a delay until 2027 or 2029.

+On 2 May 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, which calls for terminating the SLS and Orion spacecraft programs after Artemis III, which would preclude the need for the ML-2.
+The budget proposal described the SLS program as "grossly expensive", noting that has exceeded its budget, and allocates funding for a program to transition to "more cost-effective commercial systems".
+This part of the proposal did not pass through Congress.